Alex - stock.adobe.com

 White House unveils plan to improve BGP security

-The Office of the National Cyber Director published a roadmap for internet routing security that outlined recommendations for mitigating BGP hijacking and other threats.
+The Office of the National Cyber Director has published a roadmap for internet routing security that outlines recommendations for mitigating BGP hijacking and other threats.

-After years of security issues and growing concerns about Border Gateway Protocol, the Biden Administration announced a plan to improve BGP routing.
+After years of security issues and growing concerns about Border Gateway Protocol, President Joe Biden's administration announced a plan to improve BGP routing.

 The White House Office of the National Cyber Director (ONCD) on Tuesday announced a roadmap to improve BGP security through a series of technical actions designed to reduce vulnerabilities in the protocol.
 BGP is a core internet protocol that manages network traffic by exchanging routing and reachability information between autonomous systems (ASes).

 BGP was initially published 1994 and has become a staple of the internet since that time.
-However, the communication protocol was not developed with internet security in mind, and over the years BGP has been plagued by security issues, vulnerabilities and implementation errors that have caused significant disruption and downtime across the globe.
+However, the communication protocol was not developed with internet security in mind, and over the years, BGP has been plagued by security issues, vulnerabilities and implementation errors that have caused significant disruption and downtime around the globe.

 One primary threat is BGP hijacking, in which threat actors reroute internet traffic from intended destinations to malicious ones.
 Attacks can simply have an AS that announces a false route for a set of IP prefixes, and if the announcement isn't monitored or filtered properly, it can lead to corrupted routing tables for BGP routers.
-As a result, a significant amount of network traffic could be automatically rerouted by ASes to malicious domains.
+As a result, ASes could automatically reroute a significant amount of network traffic to malicious domains.

-The ONCD roadmap outlines several recommendations and baseline actions, starting with the adoption of resource public key infrastructure (RPKI) to bolster authentication for routing.
-RPKI is similar to web PKI, where digital certificates are produced and used to authenticate HTTPS domains.
-With RPKI, Route Origin Authorizations (ROAs) are certificates that authorize a network to announce a specific block of IP prefixes, while the Route Origin Validation (ROV) process allows BGP routers to check the ROAs and filter out routing announcements that are invalid.
+The ONCD roadmap outlines several recommendations and baseline actions, starting with the adoption of Resource Public Key Infrastructure to bolster authentication for routing.
+RPKI is similar to Web PKI, where digital certificates are produced and used to authenticate HTTPS domains.
+With RPKI, Route Origin Authorizations (ROAs) are certificates that authorize a network to announce a specific block of IP prefixes, while the Route Origin Validation (ROV) process enables BGP routers to check the ROAs and filter out routing announcements that are invalid.

-The roadmap acknowledged several challenges to RPKI adoption in the U.S., including more internet address resources than other countries and regions, a lack of understanding among decisions makers about BGP security and the RPKI framework, and limited funding and "misaligned incentives" for network operators.
+The roadmap acknowledged several challenges to RPKI adoption in the U.S., including more internet address resources than other countries and regions, a lack of understanding among decision-makers about BGP security and the RPKI framework, and limited funding and "misaligned incentives" for network operators.

-To help increase adoption, the ONCD outlined baseline actions for all network operators, which includes the development and maintenance of a cybersecurity risk management plan that includes short- and long-term BGP security measures; creating and publishing ROAs for public RPKI repositories hosted by their regional internet registry; and monitoring the status of their ROA data as well as potential BGP security threats, outages and disruptions.
+To help increase adoption, ONCD outlined baseline actions for all network operators, which include developing and maintaining a cybersecurity risk management plan with short- and long-term BGP security measures; creating and publishing ROAs for public RPKI repositories hosted by their regional internet registry; and monitoring the status of their ROA data as well as potential BGP security threats, outages and disruptions.

-For network service providers, the ONCD recommended they deploy ROV filtering for their own organizations as well as smaller client networks; provide tools and guidance to help customers create ROAs; and publicly disclose their routing security practices.
+For network service providers, ONCD recommended they deploy ROV filtering for their own organizations as well as smaller client networks, provide tools and guidance to help customers create ROAs, and publicly disclose their routing security practices.

-In a blog post, Cloudflare lauded the ONCD roadmap and hoped the federal government's effort would increase adoption of the RPKI framework.
+In a blog post, Cloudflare lauded the ONCD roadmap and expressed hope that the federal government's effort will increase adoption of the RPKI framework.

 "The new roadmap is an important step in outlining actions that can be taken today to improve routing security," Cloudflare said.
 "But as the roadmap itself recognizes, there's more work to be done both in making sure that the steps are implemented, and that we continue to push routing security forward."